-Figure 3.
-SFR(SED) vs. M{\star} for the same samples as shown in Figure 2 and for the LAE samples at $z \sim 3.1$ detected and undetected in IRAC 3.6 μ m band.
-Our MAESTLOS are shown as filled red circles and LAEs from the literatures are shown as filled blue circles and filled gray circles in the same manner as that in Figure 2.
-Note that SFR(SED) and M{\star} in the literatures derived with the Salpeter IMF are converted into those with the Chabrier IMF we use.
-We plot the so-called main sequence of star-forming galaxies at $z{phot} = 2.5-3.2$ in the COSMOS field in gray scale with bin size of 0.1 dex in M{\star} and SFR.
+Figure 2. (a) $SFR(Ly\alpha)/SFR(SED)$ vs. M{\star} and (b) SFR(SED) vs. M{\star} for our MAESTLOs (red circles) and LAEs at $z\sim3$ from the literatures (blue and gray circles for the results from stacked LAEs and from individual LAE, respectively).
+For Hagen et al. (2014), we plot only the LAEs at z=2.5-3.2 in their sample.
+Note that the SFRs and M{\star} in the literatures derived with the Salpeter IMF are converted into those with the Chabrier IMF we use.
+Note also that Hagen et al. (2014) used the SFRs estimated from the dust-corrected UV luminosity instead of those based on the SED fitting.
+In panel (b), we also plot the so-called main sequence of star-forming galaxies at $z{\rm phot}=2.5-3.2$ in the COSMOS field in gray scale with bin size of 0.1 dex in M{\star} and SFR.
 The scale (the number of galaxies per bin) is shown in the upper-left inset.
 Solid, dot-dashed, and dotted lines show the median, 16 and 84 percentiles, and 2.5 and 97.5 percentiles in bins of 0.1 dex in stellar mass.
-The dashed line shows the relation of sSFR = 1 Gyr-1.
-The vertical dotted line corresponds to log $(M{\star}/M{\odot}) = 10.5$, which is one of the criteria of MAESTLO.
+The dashed line shows the relation of sSFR=1 Gyr $^{-1}$.
+The vertical dotted line corresponds to $log(M{\star}/M{\odot})=10.5$, which is one of the criteria of MAESTLO. where star formation has been recently quenched.
+Therefore, this color analysis reinforces our scenario, suggesting that they have been recently quenched and are moving into the passive evolution phase.
+Although the colors of the other two MAESTLOs are consistent with the star-forming models, their colors can also be interpreted as a galaxy that ceased its star formation recently.
+The larger dust contents in these two galaxies may be expected if they are in an early phase of the superwind activity; i.e., most of dust grains may have not yet been blown out by the superwind.
+We thus infer that MAESTLOs are in the final stage of massive galaxy formation where their SFRs decrease as gas is ejected from the galaxy as the